 Sports tape: prevention is better than cure they say, and for blisters this advice is bang on.
 We counted about 12 blisters between us in the end, most of which developed on day one when we were all a bit light-handed with our taping.

-We walked the Green Gully Track over New Years.
-Out of one year and into another.
+We walked the Green Gully Track in summer to coincide with New Year’s Eve – out of one year and into another.
 While most people were getting sloshed and watching fireworks, we were lancing blisters and drinking creek water.
 Life choices were at times questioned, but we wouldn't have it any other way.

-The high summer temperature meant the creek walking and wild swimming opportunities were primo, while the high elevation sections caught cool breezes fresh off the Pacific.
-We don’t know for certain how hot it really got in the afternoon on the exposed ridge, but the forecast of low to mid 30s was never scary enough to have us postpone the trip.
 If you’re looking to strike a deal between pleasant walking temps and a not-too-chilly schlep up the creek, autumn or late spring would be the way to go.
 But of course, nature always has the final say.
-So if you've got an extra long weekend up your sleeve, the only wrong decision would be to not get out there and give it a crack.
+So if you've got an extra long weekend up your sleeve, the only wrong decision would be to not get out there and give it a crack!